univention/univention-corporate-server/doc/architecture/components/management-system.rst

    Return multiple objects from the domain database as one object in |UDM|.

 Data consistency
-   Ensure data consistency between different objects in the domain database, for example references between different objects and make sure the references always are valid.
+   Ensure data consistency between different objects in the domain database, such as references between different objects and ensure that the references are always valid.

 Data presentation
-   Enhance the data from the domain database for appropriate presentation to the user on the command-line and in the web interface.
+   Enhance the data from the domain database for appropriate presentation to the user on the command line and in the web interface.

 Atomic operations
    Provide a locking mechanism so that operations with multiple actions run as